delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The employer will skype you and will ask you questions as if it is face to face.
 Whatever you do, make sure you're in a quiet environment with good internet.

+This is probably the easiest interview type to ask for help from friends with.
+All your friends need to do is read out a list of questions, they could be in bed whilest doing this.
+You, on the other hand, have to look and act professional though.
+If you want to get better at something, practice being better.

+Practice does not make perfect.
+Practice makes permanent.
+Perfect practice makes permanent perfection.

-Some tips for Skype and Online VIdeo interviews:
+Some tips for Skype and Online Video interviews:

 * Make sure to look the part
 * Prepare the environment.
 Look behhind you, that's what they'll see.
 Make sure it's nice a mess.
 Try to interview with a white background behind you.